TBubba/fysx/README.md

 * *Leash Constraint:* Force one vertex to stay within a radius of the other vertex by pulling the vertex inside the radius when it's outside.
 * *Pin Constraint:* Pins a vertex to a point in space.
 The vertex is forced to stay at that point at all times.

-### Mesh

-A ``Mesh`` is a polygon which has vertices as corners.
-It has no impact on the physics simulation.
-It can be used to texture bodies, or otherwise render parts of the simulation.

 ### Body

-``Body`` is a group of vertices, constraints and meshes.
+``Body`` is a group of vertices and constraints.

 ### World

-A ``World`` is where all the vertices, constraints, meshes and bodies live.
+A ``World`` is where all the vertices, constraints and bodies live.
 Only physical objects in the same world can interact with each other.

 ## Links